 “Syria has therefore followed an entirely different trajectory than Libya or Egypt.
 Its army is neither fractured (like Gaddfi’s) nor independent (like Mubarak’s), and is therefore both able and willing to act with overwhelming force against compatriots.
 70 percent of Syria’s full-time soldiers, and 80 percent of officers, are Alawite…

 “The Shabiha, an Alawite militia, has also been a key repressive tool.
 The consequence of transforming Syria’s military into a confessional militia is that its commanders see little future in a post-Assad Syria.
 And in fighting for their institutional survival, they fight hard.”

 UPDATE: Here is Left Foot Forward contributer Frank Spring on Russia Today, commenting on the situation in Egypt and Syria.
 For Frank, the critical moment in Syria will come when Sunni conscripts walk away from their Alawite officers in the army.
 Watch:Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.